Now streaming on:

 What becomes of a damaged and destructive man after he works to fix himself?
 What becomes of his art?
 His relationships?
 His life?
 Abel Ferrara’s “Tommaso” explores those questions and others with blunt honesty, never pretending it has the answers.

 I love this movie.
 Adore it.
 Can’t stop talking about it to my friends.
 I am aware of its problematic aspects.
 In subject matter and style, it is (intentionally) a bit of a relic, certainly in terms of focusing on a toxic man, or a man who was once toxic.
 And there are other, related issues that I’ll deal with in due course.
-But the film depicts a subtle, complicated, mostly internal process so thoughtfully—blending humility and go-for-broke nerve—that its flaws ultimately seemed minor to me.
+But the film depicts a subtle, complicated, mostly internal process so thoughtfully—blending humility and go-for-broke nerve—that its flaws seem minor.

-There is also a strong religious dimension that draws on Ferrara’s rich history as a macho Italian Catholic New York filmmaker, telling violent, provocative tales of men and women on the edge, chock full of sin, sex, drugs, drinking, and graphic violence.
+There is also a religious dimension that draws on Ferrara’s rich history as a macho Italian Catholic New York filmmaker, telling violent, provocative tales of men and women on the edge, chock full of sin, sex, drugs, drinking, and graphic violence.
 In a lot of ways this movie feels like an answer to, or kindhearted kid brother of, Ferrara’s “Bad Lieutenant,” also about a troubled man, though a more self-destructive and brutal and sometimes evil one.
 You can see a similar relationship between Scorsese’s two films about insomniac New Yorkers in vehicles: “Taxi Driver,” about a lonely cabbie who wants to kill, and “Bringing Out the Dead,” about a loving EMT who wants to heal.
-Ferrara’s talking across time to himself and his filmography, which contains so many alcoholic or drug addicted characters, and that often deal with addiction through metaphor (as in “The Addiction,” a low-budget drama about vampires).
+Ferrara’s talking across time, speaking to himself and his filmography, which contains many alcoholic or drug addicted characters and often deals with substance abuse through metaphor (as in “The Addiction,” a low-budget drama about vampires).

 Of course there’s a metric ton of Christ imagery, as in so many of Ferrara’s movies.
 Ferrara is deploying religious iconography to connect Tommaso’s lived experience to the moral framework he learned as a child.
 The hero is often filmed in crucifixion poses.
 There’s a scene that plays like a cut moment from Scorsese’s “The Last Temptation of Christ,” but in post-millennial street clothes.
-We get hints that Tommaso is self-dramatizing his torment rather than constructively engaging with it: a narcissist nailing himself to cross instead of dealing with what’s in front of him.
+Sometimes we feel that Tommaso is dramatizing his torment in lieu of constructively engaging with it: a narcissist nailing himself to cross instead of dealing with what’s in front of him.
 But we also see Tommaso behaving in accordance with Christ’s teachings, replacing anger with compassion, de-escalating situations that could spiral out of control.

 It helps in this kind of movie to have Willem Dafoe play the hero.
 Not only has he portrayed one of the great cinematic Jesuses (in Scorsese’s “The Last Temptation of Christ”), he’s played Christ-like figures (notably in “Platoon”) and secular spiritual pilgrims.
 He’s also played villains, monsters, abusers, and tempters, always with conviction, sometimes with relish.
 He channels the dark and light sides here, making us love, pity, and root for the character, then loathe him (as Nikki sometimes does).
 This is one of the great Dafoe performances—a summation of everything he’s done and everything he’s about.